Hibbertia bracteata

-Hibbertia bracteata is a species of flowering plant, in the family Dilleniaceae, and is endemic to eastern New South Wales.
+Hibbertia bracteata is a species of flowering plant, in the family Dilleniaceae and is endemic to eastern New South Wales.
 It is a shrub with lance-shaped to oblong leaves and yellow flowers with about sixteen stamens arranged on one side of the two carpels.

 Description

 Hibbertia bracteata is an erect, openly-branched shrub with glabrous branches that typically grows to a height of up to 100 cm.
-The leaves are lance-shaped with the narrower end towrds the base, to oblong, 10–30 mm long and 4–7 mm wide with a small point on the end.
+The leaves are lance-shaped with the narrower end towards the base, to oblong, 10–30 mm long and 4–7 mm wide with a small point on the end.
 The flowers are arranged in leaf axils or on the ends of branchlets and are sessile.
 Each flower sits on a ring of brown bracts.
 The sepals are 12–15 mm long and densely silky-hairy, the petals yellow and about 10 mm long.
 There are about sixteen stamens arranged on one side of the two silky-hairy carpels.
 Flowering occurs from late winter to summer.